Ks89/angular-webpack-skeleton/README.md

 ## Test e2e with protractor
 - `npm run webdriver:update` (if you have problems, try again removing `./node_modules` and executing `npm install`)
 - `npm run e2e`

+## To generate typescript's documentation (check docs/index.html with the result)
+- `npm run docs`

+I have to write the documentation, but this project is ready to use typedocs

 ## License